greermuldowney/greermuldowney-com/cv.md

 Desotorow Gallery, Savannah, GA.
 "Gendered."
 Curator
 : Feb 2010

 Nave Gallery, Somerville, MA "Alter Ego: Imagery from Toy Cameras and Alt Pro."
-Co- Curator Bridget Kane : May 2009
+Co-Curator Bridget Kane : May 2009

 Nave Gallery, Somerville, MA.
 "Turn on a Dime: All about the Money."
 Curator